-How to become an entrepreneur is one of the common search terms over the internet in dot com era.
+” How to become an entrepreneur” is one of the common search terms over the internet in the dot com era.

-Are you also one of these who are working somewhere or a college dropout, student or a successful graduate who thinking of starting your own thing but not sure if it’s the right decision?
+Are you also one of those who are working somewhere or a college dropout, student or a successful graduate who thinking of becoming an entrepreneur but not sure if it’s the right decision?

-Let me tell you that entrepreneurship is a skill which anyone can learn and you do not to be a genius to become an entrepreneur.
+Let me tell you that entrepreneurship is a skill that anyone can learn and you do not to be a genius to become an entrepreneur.

-If you feel it in your blood and feel an itch to start your own thing, you must do it.
+If you feel it in your blood and feel the itch to start your own thing, you must do it.

 Becoming an Entrepreneur

 Before we start here on how to become an Entrepreneur, let me share why to become and Entrepreneur?

 As per HuffingtonPost below are the reasons why starting your own thing might be the best decision you’ll ever make in your life.